-One of the most ubiquitous warblers throughout northern Illinois and at the Garden during spring migration is an active, thin-billed bird called the Yellow-rumped Warbler.
-It's one of up to 36 warbler species to be seen in the area during spring and fall migration.
+One of the most ubiquitous warblers throughout northern Illinois and at the Garden during spring migration is an active, thin-billed bird called the yellow-rumped warbler.
+It's one of up to 36 warbler species seen in the area during the spring and fall migrations.

-On a spring day at the Garden, you can watch Yellow-rumped Warblers perched on trees along the lagoons and river waiting for insects rising from the water.
-You may observe the Yellow-rumped Warbler as it flies into the air to snatch one of spring's emerging insects.
+On a spring day at the Garden, you can watch yellow-rumped warblers perched on trees along the lakes and river waiting for insects rising from the water.
+You may observe the yellow-rumped warbler as it flies into the air to snatch one of spring's emerging insects.
 You can often even hear the bill snap as the warbler traps the hapless bug.
-Also, listen for the series of fast, high-pitched notes as the Yellow-rumped Warbler males defend feeding territory and practice their courtship songs.
+Also, listen for the series of fast, high-pitched notes as the yellow-rumped warbler males defend feeding territory and practice their courtship songs.

-The Yellow-rumped Warblers at the Garden are feeding and resting before completing their journey north to breed in coniferous forests.
+The yellow-rumped warblers at the Garden are feeding and resting before completing their journey northward to breed in coniferous forests.
 The western counterpart has a yellow instead of white throat, and breeds in Alaska.
-At one time, the western counterpart was considered a separate species and dubbed the Audubon's Warbler.
-But ornithologists today consider the Yellow-rumped Warbler and the Audubon's Warbler the same species.
+At one time, the western counterpart was considered a separate species and dubbed the Audubon's warbler.
+But ornithologists today consider the yellow-rumped warbler and the Audubon's warbler the same species.

-The Yellow-rumped Warbler moves with food availability and weather, and varies its winter range depending on yearly conditions.
-Its winter range extends from the southern states to the West Indies and Central America.
-During mild winters a few Yellow-rumped Warblers may be in the woods or near conifers at the Garden.
+The yellow-rumped warbler moves with food availability and weather, and varies its winter range depending on yearly conditions.
+Its winter range extends from the southern United States to the West Indies and Central America.
+During mild winters a few yellow-rumped warblers may be in the woods or near conifers at the Garden.
 In spring, however, there are many more, and they'll be wearing their finest attire.